thelastbucuc/20-Games-Challenge-4-Spacewar/README.md

 Added explosion particles on death using `CPUParticles2D` to add some juice.

 This one introduced me to `RigidBody2D` which is a completely different beast compared to `CharacterBody2D`.
 Physics-based movement means you're fighting momentum constantly, which is kind of the whole point of the game.
-I used `constant_force` and `constant_torque` because its a `PhysicsBody2D` and used `_physics_process`.
+I used `constant_force` and `constant_torque` to apply thrust and rotation the standard approach for `RigidBody2D` since you don't control it directly.

 Also built a global `SignalManager` and `SoundManager` as autoloads.
 Probably overkill for a game this small but good practice.